emilirgi18/emilirgi18.github.io/_posts/2020-03-31-MessageCard.md

 Thank you for always supporting Hinatazaka46.
 I feel that the 2nd year will be a year to thank ohisama more than ever.
 "Glad that you like Hinatazaka46!!"
-On the 2nd year too, I'm gonna do my so that I'll get such thought♥️
+On the 2nd year too, I'm gonna do my best so that I'll get such thought♥️

 Watanabe Miho (Bemiho)
 -------------------------------------------